 You should not simply fill in the form - Zurich doesn't know enough about your business to be sure that this agreement will work for you and your business as a whole.
-It might be unsuitable because, for example, there is a specific provision in your articles of association or a shareholder agreement dealing with the sale and purchase of shares, and completion of this agreement in its present form may conflict with that provision.

-In addition, this agreement may not reflect what the business owners might want to happen when a co-owner becomes critically ill or disabled.
+It might be unsuitable because, for example, there is a specific provision in your Articles of Association or a shareholder agreement about sale and purchase of shares, and completion of this agreement in its present form may conflict with that provision.
+In addition, this agreement may not reflect what the business owners might have wanted to happen when a co-owner dies.